mui/material-ui/CONTRIBUTING.md

 If you're reading this, you're awesome!
 Thank you for helping us make this project great and being a part of the Material-UI community.
 Here are a few guidelines that will help you along the way.

-## Submitting a Pull Request
+## Submitting a pull request

-Material-UI is a community project, so pull requests are always welcome, but before working on a large change, it is best to open an issue first to discuss it with the maintainers.
+Material-UI is a community project, so pull requests are always welcome, but, before working on a large change, it is best to open an issue first to discuss it with the maintainers.

 When in doubt, keep your pull requests small.
 To give a PR the best chance of getting accepted, don't bundle more than one feature or bug fix per pull request.
 It's always best to create two smaller PRs than one big one.